27guptamohit/cs565-backend/README.md

 # Obbligato-backend

 Backend for our crowdsourced optical music recognition system, Obbligato.
-For more details on Obbligato itself, [check out the sister frontend repository.](https://github.com/CS-565-SP-2023/Obbligato).
+Also includes task data, user responses, and some analysis.
+For more details on Obbligato itself, [check out the sister frontend repository](https://github.com/CS-565-SP-2023/Obbligato).
 Obbligato's backend is written in TypeScript, using Node.js, Express, and Mongoose to create a RESTful API to store and retrieve information in a MongoDB database.

 Created by Runyao Fan, Mohit Gupta, Naman Jain, Chris Kull, Weili Li and Yutao Zhou from the University of Illinois Urbana-Champaign.